-The first graph of Figure 2 depicts the well known deficiency of the CAPM to account for cross-sectional return differences of size and book-to-market sorted portfolios.
-Unsurprisingly, the Fama-French model does a better job in pricing these portfolios.
-The CDR model, which includes patent activity growth besides the market factor, considerably improves the empirical performance, too.
-The model does a particularly good job in pricing the small value portfolios 14 and 15.
+The first graph of Figure 2 depicts the well-known deficiency of the CAPM in accounting for cross-sectional return differences of size and book-to-market sorted portfolios.
+Unsurprisingly, the Fama-French model is more successful in pricing these portfolios.
+The CDR model, which includes patent activity growth in addition to the market factor, considerably improves the empirical performance as well.
+The model is particularly effective in pricing the small value portfolios 14 and 15.
 Our model of creative destruction implies that small and value firms are those with the highest risk of becoming obsolete.
-The additional risk premium for creative destruction thus corrects the mis-pricing of the CAPM.
+The additional risk premium for creative destruction thus corrects the mispricing of the CAPM.

-While the CDR model in general improves the pricing of the 25 test assets, it fails to account for the small return of portfolio 11.
-The small growth portfolio is well known to present a challenge to asset pricing models (e.g. Yogo 2006, Campbell & Vuolteenaho 2004).
+While the CDR model generally improves the pricing of the 25 test assets, it fails to account for the small return of portfolio 11.
+The small-growth portfolio is well-known to present a challenge to asset pricing models (c.f.
+Yogo 2006, Campbell & Vuolteenaho 2004).
 Figure 2 shows that this also holds true for the Fama-French model.
-D'Avolio (2002), Mitchell et al. (2002) and Lamont & Thaler (2003) document limits to arbitrage due to short-sale constraints for small-growth stocks, which offers an explanation for the difficulty to price the small growth portfolio.
-The limits of arbitrage argument is also consistent with our findings from the time series regression.
-Table 3 shows a particularly low R^2 for the small-growth portfolio indicating that this portfolio moves less with the common risk factors, suggesting the presence of market frictions.4
+D'Avolio (2002), Mitchell et al. (2002) and Lamont & Thaler (2003) document limits to arbitrage due to short-sale constraints for small-growth stocks, which offers an explanation for the difficulty to price the small-growth portfolio.
+The limits of arbitrage argument is also consistent with our findings from the time-series regression.
+Table 3 shows a particularly low R^2 for the small-growth portfolio, indicating that this portfolio moves less with the common risk factors, which suggests the presence of market frictions.4

-4The high R^2 of the Fama-French Model for all 25 portfolios in the time series regression (compare Table 1, Fama & French 1996) might be a result of the inclusion of the small-growth portfolio in the construction of the SMB and HML factors.
+$^{^4}$ The high R^2 of the Fama-French Model for all 25 portfolios in the time-series regression (c. f.
+Table 1, Fama & French 1996) might be a result of the inclusion of the small-growth portfolio in the construction of the SMB and HML factors.

-In summary, the CDR model delivers a good performance in statistical terms and can - with exception of the small growth portfolio - account quite well for the crosssectional return differences of the 25 size and book-to-market value sorted portfolios.
+In summary, the CDR model delivers a good performance in statistical terms and can - with the exception of the small-growth portfolio - account relatively well for the cross-sectional return differences of the 25 size and book-to-market value sorted portfolios.

-4.3 A Patent Activity Growth-Mimicking Portfolio
+3.3 A Patent Activity Growth-Mimicking Portfolio

 Can patent activity growth capture the pricing information contained in the Fama-French factors?
-To answer this question, we adopt a factor mimicking portfolio approach (Breeden, Gibbons & Litzenberger 1989), thereby acknowledging that patent activity growth may be an imperfect proxy for technological change.
-As pointed out by Cochrane (2008), for any macro factor that prices assets we can also use its factor mimicking portfolio.
+To answer this question, we adopt a factor-mimicking portfolio approach (Breeden, Gibbons & Litzenberger 1989), acknowledging that patent activity growth may be an imperfect proxy for technological change.
+As pointed out by Cochrane (2008), for any macro factor that prices assets we can also use its factor-mimicking portfolio.
 It will contain the same pricing information, it will be less prone to measurement error, and the pricing factor will be conveniently expressed in terms of portfolio returns.